KripaMishra/RAG_ST/README.md

 3. **Vector Database Creation**: Converts chunks into embedding vectors and stores them in the Milvus vector database using FLAT and IVF indexing methods.
 4. **Retrieval and Re-ranking**: Implements hybrid retrieval methods and query expansion techniques to retrieve and re-rank data.
 5. **Question Answering**: Utilizes a Language Model (LLM) to generate accurate answers based on the retrieved data.
-6. **User Interface (Optional)**: Provides a user-friendly interface for inputting queries and displaying answers using frameworks like Streamlit or Gradio.
+6. **User Interface**: Provides a user-friendly interface for inputting queries and displaying answers using Streamlit.

 ## Tech Stack